antor44/Audio-Transcription/README.md

 **To create the shortcut:**
 1. Right-click on the Desktop → **New → Shortcut**
-2. Paste one of the command below as the target
+2. Paste one of the commands below as the target
 3. Give it a name (e.g. *WhisperLive Server*)
 4. Click **Finish**